Brother MFC-J4335DW Printer Review

 6

 The Brother MFC-J4335DW is an all-in-one color inkjet printer.
 It has a four-cartridge system that uses Brother's LC406 ink cartridges; it's also compatible with Brother LC406XL high-yield cartridges.
-It has an 8.5" x 11" flatbed scanner with an ADF but doesn't support duplex scanning.
+It has an 8.5" x 11" flatbed scanner with an ADF, but doesn't support duplex scanning.
 Connectivity options include USB, Wi-Fi, and Wi-Fi Direct, as well as support for Apple AirPrint and Mopria Print Service.
-You can also use this printer with the Brother Mobile Connect app, which lets you perform tasks like printing and scanning, monitor ink levels, and manage your ink subscription.
+You can also use this printer with the Brother Mobile Connect app, which allows you to perform tasks such as printing and scanning, monitor ink levels, and manage your ink subscription.

-This printer has a couple of variants with slightly different features and retailer-specific availability.
+This printer comes in several variants with slightly different features and retailer-specific availability.
 See the Differences Between Variants section for more information.

 Our Verdict

-The Brother MFC-J4335DW is great for family use.
-It offers a low cost-per-print thanks to its ink cartridges' high page yields, and there are few maintenance requirements as well.
+The Brother MFC-J4335DW is great for home use.
+It offers a low cost-per-print, thanks to its ink cartridges' high page yields, and has few maintenance requirements as well.
 The scanning features are very good, so you can easily digitize old photos or process multi-page documents, and the scan quality is outstanding.
+It's also small and should be easy to store in any household.
 Document print quality is also excellent, as text is clear and detailed.
 By contrast, photos only look alright, with some noticeable color inaccuracies and graining, but it's fine for casual use.

 Pros